circonus/docs/content/circonus/on-premises/installation/installation.md

  * All nodes in the infrastructure across datacenters need to have network access to the primary DB.
 For the other DBs, this is to receive replicated data; for other roles, various jobs need to run to look up information and record when they are complete.

- * All stratcon nodes will need access to port 43191 on all fault_detection nodes from all datacenters.
-The fault_detection role also functions as the composite broker, and all stratcons need to be able to connect to composite brokers just as they do normal brokers.
+ * All stratcon nodes will need access to port 43191 on all fault-detection nodes from all datacenters.
+The fault-detection role also functions as the composite broker, and all stratcons need to be able to connect to composite brokers just as they do normal brokers.

 Other than the items above, you can install the services in all other datacenters in the same manner as the primary datacenter (refer to the installation instructions in this manual).
 Once this is complete on all nodes, you should have a functioning backup that is replicating from the primary and pulling metric information.